Meet our Board

 Don is married to Sheryl Palm, a Speech-Language Pathologist at BC Children’s Hospital, and they have three lovely children and a much doted-upon granddaughter.

-Jesse is a Senior Manager in KPMG’s Management Consulting group.
+Jesse is a Partner in KPMG’s Management Consulting group.
 In his practice, Jesse assists clients with business needs related to capital allocation and decision-making; procurement improvement; technology implementation; and major project management.
 Jesse specializes in assisting asset-intensive organizations particularly in the healthcare, education, natural resources, and power and utilities industries.
 He is passionate about serving and growing RMHBC’s mission to help keep families close when children are undergoing treatment.

 Lori is a Senior Portfolio Manager and Investment Advisor with over 20 years of experience.
 She is focused on helping people retire with confidence by creating personalized portfolios with a strong focus on risk management, that have achieved long-term stable returns.
 Having this depth of experience gives her the ability to make efficient decisions on a daily basis.
 She is dedicated to finding smart solutions in all aspects of the client’s financial situation, including retirement, income projections, the transition of wealth, and tax & estate planning.
 Lori has a strong commitment to her client’s well-being and believes in the simple philosophy of “say what you do and do what you say”.